-2.3 Commercial Use Prohibited

-The personal use heliport is restricted to residential purposes only and cannot be used for commercial purposes or in conjunction with the operation and/or visitation/marketing program of the Palmaz Winery located on APN 049-270-019.
-The aircraft operator shall not receive financial compensation in exchange for transportation of any individual to or from the heliport.
+- Violation of No-Fly Zone or Designated Flight Paths is Material Breach of Permit A determination by the Planning Director of violation of the no-fly zone or designated flight paths referenced in COA Nos.
+2.2 and 2.3, above, shall be considered a material breach of this permit for which use permit revocation procedures may be initiated. - 2.73 Commercial and Non-emergency Training Uses Prohibited The personal use heliport is restricted to residential purposes only and cannot be used for commercial purposes or in conjunction with the operation and/or visitation/marketing program of the Palmaz Winery located on APN 049-270-019, nor shall the heliport be used for non-emergency training exercises of public safety agencies or their contractors.
+The aircraft operator shall not receive financial compensation in exchange for transportation of any individual to or from the heliport. - 2.84 Routine Aircraft Maintenance and Fueling Prohibited On-site